Pregnancy Diary Week 15

 Apples are also great sources of Vitamin C which is beneficial in developing the body’s resistance against diseases and in eliminating free radicals.
 Its antioxidant content makes an effective armour against cancer.

-Also, apples provides a high levels of B-vitamins including thiamine, pyridoxine and riboflavin which are scientifically proven to be effective in optimizing the functions of the organs and systems of the body.
+Also, apples provide high levels of B-vitamins including thiamine, pyridoxine and riboflavin which are scientifically proven to be effective in optimizing the functions of the organs and systems of the body.
 The fruit is also fortified with nutrients such as potassium, phosphorus and calcium.

 A healthy diet for pregnant women is normally composed of fresh fruits and vegetables as they contain high levels of vitamins, minerals and nutrients that help in enhancing the baby’s brain and development.
 According to research, apples are excellent foods to eat during pregnancy.